Lipschitz homotopy convergence of Alexandrov spaces II: Second proof of Theorem

 The maps $\iota:\mathcal D\to\mathcal M$ and $\Psi:|\mathcal N|\to\mathcal M$ are natural isometric embeddings and $\Psi':\mathcal M\to|\mathcal N|$ is a map induced by the projection $p$.
 Then we have the following commutative diagram:

 The following claim is proved in exactly the same way as Claim \ref{clm:Psi}.

 \begin{clm} $\Psi(|\mathcal N|)$ is a $(C,\epsilon)$-Lipschitz strong deformation retract of $\mathcal M$. \end{clm}

-\begin{rem} We cannot prove Claim \ref{clm:tau}: $\tau(M)$ is not necessarily a deformation retract of $\mathcal D$.
+\begin{rem} On the other hand, $\tau(M)$ here is not necessarily a deformation retract of $\mathcal D$ (compare with Claim \ref{clm:tau}).
 This is because $U_\sigma$ is no longer the intersection of $U_j$.
 For this reason we have only the one-sided homotopy equivalence in Proposition \ref{prop:dom}. \end{rem}

 \step{Step 3} The next claim is also proved in the same way as Claim \ref{clm:Phi}.

 \begin{clm} There exists a $C$-Lipschitz retraction $\bar\Phi$ of $\mathcal M$ to $\iota(\mathcal D)$. \end{clm}